yujhenchen/endorsements-react-vite-pwa-firebase/README.md

 - [x] Setup Firebase
 - [x] Form to input fields
 - [x] Like feature (same card can only be liked by the same person for one time, same person can like many cards)
-- [ ] Reverse cards order (latest should be on the top)
+- [ ] Reverse cards order by created Date time (latest created card should be on the top)
-- [ ] Whenever data table is changed in Firebase, render the cards
 - [ ] Setup and config PWA
 - [ ] Refactor
   - [ ] Manage firebase related files
   - [ ] Lazy load cards on scrolling to view
+  - [ ] Firebase helpers
+  - [ ] Cache static components

 See the [open issues](https://github.com/yujhenchen/endorsements-react-vite-pwa-firebase/issues) for a full list of proposed features (and known issues).